 I don’t sleep very well at all and am down for breakfast at 8.45 am.
 Just cereals, eggs and bacon plus pastries are on offer: typical US hotel fare, but it starts the day OK.
 Back upstairs after eating I’m soon packed up and ready to go.
 I drive off after checking out at 9.30 am, so a very early start for me.
-It is however a longer day’s drive today so an earlier start is no bad thing.
+It is however a longer day’s drive today to Cuba in Missouri so an earlier start is no bad thing.

 Once on my way, just like yesterday, it’s a constantly changing experience throughout the day.
 There is no way I can write up everything that happens or I see like I have done on previous trips: namely in a usually sequential order, describing what a 2 or 3 hour section of road might be like.